Euro recovers as inflation eases pressure on ECB

 Euro zone government bonds across the spectrum from Germany and France to Greece and Portugal also switched direction, with prices reversing as the prospect of steady ECB rates reheated concerns about their current value for money.

-European stocks, meanwhile, took a breather, having jumped to a near four-week high on Tuesday thanks to combination of strong earnings, merger moves and relief at the mild tone of sanctions imposed on Russia by the West.
+European stocks took a breather, having jumped to a near four-week high on Tuesday thanks to combination of strong earnings, merger moves and relief at the mild tone of sanctions imposed on Russia by the West.

+Shares in French conglomerate Alstom stood out.
+They jumped 8 percent after the firm said it would review an offer from General Electric for its energy business and left the door open for a rival bid from German giant Siemens.

+Futures prices pointed to minor profit taking in early Wall Street trading after gains on Tuesday and a strong last two weeks.

 Asian shares had struggled while the yen strengthened after upbeat Bank of Japan economic projections suggested no additional stimulus was on the near-term horizon.